tewhatuora/cinc-fhir-ig/input/pagecontent/rheumatic-fever-data.md

 Rheumatic heart disease severity is the driving factor for severity of a patient's rheumatic fever diagnosis.

-To adequately encode the severity values supported by the RFCCS application two FHIR elements are used:
+To adequately encode the severity values supported by the RFCCS application three FHIR elements are used:

-1. `Condition.severity`: this is the basic severity classifier from a FHIR Condition
+1. `Condition.severity`: this is the basic severity classifier in a stock FHIR Condition

-1. `RheumaticFeverCondition.rhdSeverity`` - this is a profile extension to Condition which allows a specific SNOMED code matching the patient's rheumatic heart disease situation.
+1. `RheumaticFeverCondition.rhdSeverity` - this is a profile extension to Condition which allows a specific SNOMED code matching the patient's rheumatic heart disease situation.

+1. `RheumaticFeverCondition.assessmentDate` - this is a profile extension to Condition which allows a specific date of assessment to be recorded (the stock `recordedDate` element of Condition is needed to capture the date of diagnosis).

-The translation between the RFCCS RHD severity value and FHIR representation is given in the following table.
+Translation between the RFCCS RHD severity value and FHIR representation is given by the following table.

 |RFCCS - Rheumatic Heart Disease Severity|FHIR [Condition.severity](StructureDefinition-cinc-rheumaticfever-condition-definitions.html#Condition.severity) (SNOMED)| [*rhdSeverity*](StructureDefinition-rf-condition-rhdseverity.html) extension in RheumaticFeverCondition / [ValueSet](ValueSet-rf-condition-rhdseverity-code.html)|FHIR NzCondition.long-term-condition indicator ^|
 |:----|:----|:----|:----|